-It has been written by Pete Feldon, a freelance Care Act consultant and trainer.
-The A-Z provides a list of words and phrases followed by a definition based on what the act, regulations or guidance say that they mean.
+The A-Z has been written by Pete Feldon, a freelance Care Act consultant and trainer.
+It provides a list of words and phrases followed by a definition based on what the act, regulations or guidance say that they mean.
 In addition it provides further explanation about the terms and comment to assist with clarification, provide relevant other information and identify where the meaning is not as clear as it could be.
 An example of what the guide offers, for the term ‘care and support plan’, is provided below.

 A care and support plan is a document prepared by a local authority setting out:

 - a person’s care and support needs

 - the needs that are going to be met by the local authority, and how these will be met